 The University provides limited housing for students registered at the Morningside Campus.
-The rates below are for the academic year 1985-1986.
-Students can expect a rate increase for the 1986-1987 and 1987-1988 academic years.
+The rates below are for the academic year 1987-1988.
+Students can expect rate increases for the 1988-1989 and 1989-1990 academic years.

 University residence halls include traditional dormitory facilities as well as suites and apartments for single and married students; furnishings and utilities are included, except for off-campus telephone service, which can be arranged-if desired-with the New York Telephone Company after arrival.
-For the 1985-1986 academic year, housing rates ranged from \$2,120 to \$3,165 for a single dormitory room and from \$2055 to \$2705 per person for a double room.
-A student living in this type of accommodation is expected to sign a 250-day contract for occupancy beginning in early September.
-Some residence halls have primarily coed apartments, each of which contains three to five single bedrooms.
-Rates for these range from \$3,015 to \$3,875.
-One-bedroom furnished apartments for married students without children cost from \$4,320 to \$4,780 per couple.
-For these and the aforementioned coed apartments, a 350-day contract will be in effect starting in late August.
+For 250-day contracts beginning in September, single rooms are \$2,580 and double rooms are \$2,455.
+For 350-day contracts, room costs range from \$4,260 to \$4,890.
+Married-student apartments range from \$5,070 to \$5,515 for 350-day contracts.